 The ending of ‘The Usual Suspects’ is what makes the movie great.
 Same way – the meeting at the Ladies Garden Club in ‘The Manchurian Candidate’.
 I have seen the ending railway station scene of Moondram Pirai/Sadma, a hundred times more than the movie on the whole.
 I never tried to watch the whole movie after the first time.
 There are many such scenes.
-Who can forget that ‘Rudrum‘ in The Shining or the ending scene of the ‘fat prisoner’ in The Swashank Redemption!
-My favorite is from ‘Babel’ – the club scene with the deaf girl trying to dance to the music she can’t hear.
+Who can forget that ‘Rudrum‘ in The Shining or the ending scene of the ‘fat prisoner’ in The Shawshank Redemption!
+My favourite is from ‘Babel’ – the club scene with the deaf girl trying to dance to the music she can’t hear.
 Awesome.
 Such memorable scenes takes the movie to a greater level.

 Scene: Sathyadev (Ajith) is in his vehicle – Tension, he must find his daughter in no time -> A phone call from the villain -> Tension shifts to anger -> Villain reveals about Hemanika -> Anger shifts to silence and with no reaction Sathyadev (Ajith) walks out of the vehicle – bgm – immediately comes the voice over of him -> Tears.

 Cinephile.
-Learning the art of Filmmaking.
-Film-Director.
+Learning the art of filmmaking.
+Script Writer.
+Director.